Promotional Pricing Strategy Advantages and Disadvantages of Cruise Ships 🚢

 The entire travel industry has suffered greatly during the pandemic.
 But the cruise line sector has been hit the hardest.
 To bring this home a bit, we’d like to talk about the Royal Caribbean cruise line.
 A famous cruise liner in Australia that has been impacted by COVID very hard and undergoing major restructures as a consequence.

 For those of you that are not into cruising, the Royal Caribbean is one of the most innovative cruise lines on the market.
 It features a unique array of onboard facilities, amenities and activities.
 Each cruise ship has a top deck lounge or called the Viking Crown Lounge.
 It has bars and lounges, dining settings, gym, a day spa, rock-climbing walls and scenic views off the ship.

 The company has received more than 100 significant awards in 2019 and 2020.
 Some of them are: “Best Cruise Line Overall” in 2016 by Travel Weekly and “Cruise Line of the Year 2018” by Cruisedaily.

 During the pandemic, Royal Caribbean Cruises did not repatriate many of their crew members even after the cancellation of cruises worldwide because of the associated costs, the Miami Herald reported.
 As a result, many crew members used desperate moves such as hunger strikes.

-Royal Caribbean has volunteered to suspend operations through 31 October 2020 being a part of the Cruise Line International Association (CLIA).
+Royal Caribbean volunteered to suspend operations through 31 October 2020 being a part of the Cruise Line International Association (CLIA).
 However, at the end of October 2020, it extended its suspension through December 2020.

 Currently, Royal Caribbean International has one ship that’s already sailing out of Singapore which is the Quantum of the Seas.
 The rest of the fleet is expected to start in 2021.
 No ships have sailed yet though and there’s no green light for the government or a date set.